Skip to main content

 Video Overview

-Thanks to Max LVL EDC for this video covering 12 items with a curated roundup of top picks.
+Thanks to Max LVL EDC for this video covering 7 items reviewing multi-tools and pocket utility gear.
 Max LVL EDC consistently delivers hands-on, practical coverage of everyday carry gear — the kind of channel that focuses on how things actually perform rather than spec-sheet talking points.
 Whether you’re building your first kit or refining a carry you’ve had for years, the gear in this video is worth knowing about.

 Items and/or Gear Mentioned in the Video

-The The $10 A-List and the F-701 are the standout picks from this lineup.
+The Introduction to Next Tool S0 and the F12 Multi-tool Overview are the standout picks from this lineup.
 Both are solid choices with accessible Amazon pricing — click through the links above to check availability and current deals.

 Editor’s Insight